-Another concern is related to so-called paperless fax computer or a micro-processor equipped with specific software and modem to directly transmit and receive facsimile messages.
+Another concern is related to so-called paperless fax terminals.
+In recent years, paperless fax techniques allow a computer or a micro-processor equipped with specific software and modem to directly transmit and receive facsimile messages.
 However, it is also very common that the recipient is not in his or her office (the paperless fax terminal may also be located at home) at the time when fax message is coming.
 For example, the recipient is out to lunch or otherwise absent from his or her office or home.
 This requires the sender to retry the communication message delivery again and again if there is no other fax machine available in the office.